mattgroh/obsidian-zotero-integration/readme.md

 # Zotero Obsidian Integration

+Here's an initial hack to integrate Zotero into Obsidian by (1) copying all .pdfs from Zotero into Obsidian (2) creating markdown files with metadata on.
+This gets some of the integration started and it's a simply, hacky Python script (as opposed to a built-in Obsidian or Zotero extension).

 ## Copy .pdfs from Zotero to Obsidian and create markdown files with .pdf metadata

 Step 1 – Download a .csv of your Zotero library.
-Go to File>Export and export as .csv.
+In Zotero, go to File > Export and export as .csv.

 Step 2 – Run zotero2obsidian.py